bazel-contrib/rules_bazel_integration_test/README.md

 $ bazel run @cgrindel_rules_bazel_integration_test//tools:update_deleted_packages
 ```

-After running the utility, the `--deleted_packages` should have a comma-separated list of packages
+After running the utility, the `--deleted_packages` entries in the `.bazelrc` should have a
-under the child workspaces.
+comma-separated list of packages under the child workspaces.

 ### 5. Define integration test targets